 The bill amends Section 411.2035 of the Florida Statutes to enhance education on the dangers of abusive head trauma, specifically addressing shaken baby syndrome.
 It mandates the Department of Health to adopt evidence-based parent education materials that detail the risks associated with abusive head trauma and provide guidance on managing situations that may lead to such harm.
 The materials must cover various topics, including the effects of shaking infants, safe sleep practices, and the importance of selecting responsible caregivers.
-The bill also specifies that these materials can be distributed in written, visual, or electronic formats.
+The bill also specifies that these materials can be distributed through hospitals, birth centers, and healthcare providers within the first two weeks after a newborn's birth.

 Statutes affected: